Louis Frederick Kihneman

-Louis Frederick Kihneman III (born February 17, 1952) is an American Catholic prelate who has served as Bishop of Biloxi in Mississippi since 2017.
+Louis Frederick Kihneman III (born February 17, 1952) is an American Catholic prelate who serves as Bishop of Biloxi in Mississippi.

 Biography

 Early life

-Louis Kihneman was born on February 14, 1952, in Lafayette, Louisiana.
-He attended the University of St. Thomas in Houston, obtaining a Bachelor of Arts degree and a Master of Arts degree in religious education and theology.
-He then attended St. Mary's seminary in Houston.
+Kihneman was born on February 14, 1952, in Lafayette, Louisiana.
+He attended the University of St. Thomas in Houston, earning a Bachelor of Arts and a Master of Arts in religious education and theology.
+He then attended St. Mary's Seminary in Houston.
 Kihneman was ordained to the transitional diaconate on March 26, 1977.

 Priesthood

 On November 18, 1977, Kihneman was ordained by Bishop Thomas Joseph Drury to the priesthood for the Diocese of Corpus Christi at the Corpus Christi Cathedral.
 The diocese assigned Kihneman as parochial vicar at the following parishes: